 Master of the Mixed Message: Touka believes Uka is this, wanting to play video games with him one minute and then "screwing" with him by not visiting him the next (causing him to visit her).
 This is really because it's too painful for Uka to be around Inari, who can no longer see her.

 Meaningful Name: Inari's name is a clear reference to the Fushimi Inari Taisha, the head shrine of the fox god Inari, located in Kyoto, Japan.
 She even gets teased for it.

-Memento MacGuffin: When Uka decides to leave for the Takamagahara for an indefinite period of time to be by Inari's side while she undergoes goddess training, Touka is against it until Uka gives him her hair tie, an object that she would only let Touka have, and he complies that he will wait for her to return.
+Memento MacGuffin: When Uka decides to leave for the Takamagahara for an indefinite period of time to be by Inari's side while she undergoes goddess training, Touka is against it until Uka gives him her hair tie, an object she would only give to Touka, and he declares he will wait for her.

 Mistaken for Pedophile: Sanjou rescues Inari from molester at the temple when they were children.
 It's just Touka trying to get Inari to go home.

 Sanjou: "Ah...
 Um, I'm sorry...
 I thought you were a molester..."